basho/basho_docs/source/languages/en/riak/ops/upgrading/rolling-upgrades.md

 </div>

 Riak nodes now negotiate with each other to determine supported operating modes.
-This allows clusters containing mixed-versions of Riak to properly interoperate without special configuration, and simplifies rolling upgrades.
+This allows clusters containing mixed versions of Riak to properly interoperate without special configuration, and simplifies rolling upgrades.